Rakshit-Sawarn-iitb/aimed/backend/README.md

 ---

 #### `GET /consults/{consult_id}`
-Full consult detail including all diarized utterances and the speaker map.
-Available once `status` is `extracting` or later.
+Full consult detail including all diarized utterances, the speaker map, and the generated SOAP report.
+Available once `status` is `in_review` or later.

 - **Auth:** Doctor JWT required
 - **Path param:** `consult_id`